-- 1.42 The boundary review was undertaken using the methodology in Historic England's advice note on Conservation Area Appraisal, Designation and Management (2019). - 1.43 An initial site visit was undertaken on 15 July 2021 with Queen's Park Residents' Association (QPARA) but previous visits were undertaken to assess the area throughout 2018 and 2019 in preparation for the Historic Environment Place-making Strategy. - 1.44 To ensure a consistent approach, the areas proposed for designation were identified on the basis that they shared a common character, quality and architectural significance with the existing conservation area.
+- 1.42 The boundary review was undertaken using the methodology in Historic England's advice note on Conservation Area Appraisal, Designation and Management (2019). - 1.43 An initial site visit was undertaken on 15 July 2021 with Queen's Park Residents' Association (QPARA) but previous visits were undertaken to assess the area throughout 2018 and 2019 in preparation for the Historic Environment Place-making Strategy. - approach, the areas proposed for designation were identified on the basis that they shared a common character, quality and architectural significance with the existing conservation area.